Short rotation coppice: Energy and Biofuel generation

 A power station requires around 100 hectares (1 km²) of SRC for 1 MW of power capacity.
 The current nature of the power industry generally requires flexibility in energy supply which is incompatible with the long term commitment SRC requires; however, there is much interest in SRC due to the need to reduce fossil carbon emissions.
 Grants may also be available in some jurisdictions to further this type of land-use.
+The average annual net energy yields of a willow plantation are estimated at 175, 133, and 86 GJ/ha yr, and the (dimensionless) energy ratios are estimated at 19, 32, and 47, for N-high, N-medium, and N-zero, respectively.
+Thus, there is a trade-off between achieving a high net energy yield and achieving a high energy ratio.

 Enköping (Sweden) established a successful model that combines heat generation from biomass, SRC and phytoremediation.
 The municipality manages about 80 ha of willow plantations that are used in the district heating plant.
 At the same time, these plantations are used as a green filter for water treatment, which improves the functionality and the efficiency of the whole system.

 Biofuel is another option for using SRC as bioenergy supply.
 In the United States, scientists studied converting SRC poplar into sugars for biofuel (e.g. ethanol) production.

 Considering the relative cheap price, the process of making biofuel from SRC can be economic feasible, although the conversion yield from SRC (as juvenile crops) were lower than regular mature wood.
 Besides biochemical conversion, thermochemical conversion (e.g. fast pyrolysis) was also studied for making biofuel from SRC poplar and was found to have higher energy recovery than that from bioconversion.